woc-hack/tutorial/README.md

 (fa - first author) mean.
 As in natural sentence some decontextualization is needed in rare cases as this because f generally stands for file.
 Literally, that would mean b2fa is blob to file and author.
 As the number of objects and maps will multiply, single letters will not do and full word parsing will be used).
 At present, these are the primary objects:

 * a = Author
-* b = Blob  (b2c map is obsolete as one can get more info from b2ta)
+* b = Blob  (b2c map will become obsolete as of version U as one can get more info from b2tac)
 * c = Commit
 * f = File (occasionally its an adjective modifying the following object as in fa or First Author)
 * p = Project